-We estimate the value of a statistical life (VSL), or the willingness to trade-off wealth and mortality risk, among 430,000 U.S. Army soldiers choosing whether to reenlist from 2002-2010.
-Using a discrete choice random utility approach and significant variation in retention bonuses and mortality risk, we recover average VSL estimates between \$500,000 and \$900,000, an order of magnitude smaller than U.S. civilian labor market estimates.
-We then document substantial heterogeneity by recovering indifference curves between wealth and mortality risk.
-The VSL increases with mortality risk within type, and soldiers in combat occupations have lower VSLs than those in noncombat occupations.
+This paper estimates the value of a statistical life (VSL), or the willingness to trade-off wealth and mortality risk, among 430,000 U.S. Army soldiers choosing whether to reenlist between 2002 and 2010.
+Using a discrete choice random utility approach and significant variation in retention bonuses and mortality risk, we recover average VSL estimates that range between \$500,000 and \$900,000, an order of magnitude smaller than U.S. civilian labor market estimates.
+Additionally, we fulfill Rosen's (1974) vision to recover indifference curves between wealth and non-market goods (e.g., mortality risk) and document substantial heterogeneity in preferences across types.
+We find that the VSL increases rapidly with mortality risk within type, and that soldiers in combat occupations have much lower VSLs than those in noncombat occupations.
+We estimate that the quadrupling of mortality risk from the Afghanistan and Iraq wars reduced annual welfare by \$2,355 per soldier, roughly 8 percent of pay.